As an Amazon Associate, I earn from qualifying purchases.

 1. Don’t overcook the noodles unless you want a mushy cloudy broth.
 The hot broth means your soup will continue to “cook” for a bit even off the heat.

-2. If you have kids, adding a splash of cold broth or ice cubes to their bowls will help cool soup for the littles.
+2. If you have kids, adding a splash of cold broth or ice cubes to their bowls will help cool the soup for the littles.

 Nutrition